Hasan557/Data_Science_Blog/README.md

 2. **Trends comparision between different cases and analyze which country has doubling of cases:**

 Over the period of time, analyze which country has seen a trendline of the rise in Covid-19.
-It could be seen that China has the most number of confirmed cases in the 1st 7 days of the spread of the virus after which the line goes down.
+It could be seen that China has the most number of confirmed cases in the 1st 7 days of the spread of the virus after which the graph shows a quadratic rise instead of a linear line.
 It can be seen that all countries are in the range of every second day and every 4 days.
 Compared to all, Japan has the slowest increase in the spread of the virus.

 ![Trend_Comparison_between_Countries(confirmed)](Trend_Comparison_between_Countries(confirmed).png.png.PNG)